jatinsethi98/Face-Recognition/README.md

 ### Pros:
--> This method gets better with more and more images.
+1. This method gets better with more and more images.
 ### Cons:
--> It is slower as it takes the image-to-compare and tries to match it with every image in it\'92s database.
+1. It is slower as it takes the image-to-compare and tries to match it with every image in it's database.
--> So, a database with 5000 images will take 5000x time.
+2. A database with 5000 images will take 5000x time.
--> It requires about 10 images to start off with also.
+3. It requires about 10 images to start off.

 ## Method-2 using Face_Recognition(OpenFace) (Neural Engine)